3Strela/Competitive_Programing/README.md

 # Competitive Programing
-This Repositorie was created by me to manage all the [sites](https://github.com/3Strela/Competitive_Programing/blob/master/Studies/README.md) and [competitions](https://github.com/3Strela/Competitive_Programing/blob/master/Competitions/README.md) that bring me knowledge about data structures, which I use on my competitive programming's journey.
+This Repositorie was created by me to manage all the [sites](https://github.com/3Strela/Competitive_Programing/blob/master/Studies/README.md) and [competitions](https://github.com/3Strela/Competitive_Programing/blob/master/Competitions/README.md) that bring me knowledge about data structures or paradigms, which I use on my competitive programming's journey.

 I know I need to learn more about everthing related to CP.